Blepharoplasty – Eyelid Surgery

 which are usually gone in a week.

 first two to three days.
 This varies, of course, from one patient to the next.
-But there

 As with any operation, bleeding and infection are the most common problems that